Limitations and opportunities with public transit for an aging population in Central Indiana

 Example of barriers and challenges for older adults with transit in outlying counties of Central Indiana

 Demand-response trips, the kind of public transit that is available in rural and suburban counties, can be complicated to navigate.
 The fares vary between systems and for different types of riders.
-Scheduling varies from same-day to a week or more ahead of a trip.
+Advance scheduling requirements vary from same-day to a week or more ahead of a trip.
 And different counties' systems do not connect well.
-These example trips illustrate the challenges of navigating rural and suburban transit.
+These hypothetical example trips illustrate the challenges of navigating rural and suburban transit.

-She has utilized Access Johnson County Transit to transfer to IndyGo buses that can take her right to Eskenazi Health.
+She has used Access Johnson County Transit to transfer to IndyGo buses that can take her right to Eskenazi Health.
 Unfortunately, this can take upwards of three hours one way.
 Stacy would use the Access Johnson County demand transit service, but cannot cover the $4 per zone ride this would require.
 Another option Stacy has tried is the Johnson County Senior Services, which is free.
-However, she has found it difficult to schedule ahead of time at least four days in advance, and the service only takes her as far north as Southport Road, where she still must transfer to IndyGo.
+However, she has found it difficult to meet the advance scheduling requirement of at least four days, and the service only takes her as far north as Southport Road, where she still must transfer to IndyGo.

 While Stacy appreciates being able to get to downtown Indianapolis on her own, she must navigate the inherent difficulties of rural-to-urban transit in Central Indiana.